synesthesiam/rhasspy/docs/training.md

       ...
     }

 and provided as training material to the intent recognition system.
 The [fuzzywuzzy](intent-recognition.md#fuzzywuzzy) system, for example, simply saves the JSON file and, during recognition, finds the closest matching sentence according to the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+The [default intent recognizer](intent-recognition.md#fsticuffs) interacts directly with the finite state transducer(s) generated in step (1) and, while less tolerant of errors than `fuzzywuzzy`, is significantly faster for large sets of voice commands (i.e., millions).

-More sophisticated systems like [rasaNLU](intent-recognition.md#rasanlu) use machine learning techniques classify sentences by intent and assign slota (entity) values.
+More sophisticated systems like [rasaNLU](intent-recognition.md#rasanlu) use machine learning techniques to classify sentences by intent and assign slota (entity) values.
+These systems are much better at recognizing sentences not seen during training, but can take minutes to hours to train.

 ## sentences.ini